It has been a year since I stepped out on faith and quit my Corporate job.

-This past year, my life has changed tremendously.
+My life has changed tremendously since I quit my job.
 I have switched careers, experienced devasting loss, as well as exhilarating joy.
 My sister’s passing made me realize that I needed to live life with a sense of urgency.
 That excruciating pain became the fuel that gave me the determination to leave behind something that would outlive me and to complete the most important project of my career thus far.
-My book was released this week, and I was blessed to have the opportunity to virtually celebrate this milestone with my family, who logged in from six different countries.
+I released my book in October, and I was blessed to have the opportunity to virtually celebrate this milestone with my family, who logged in from six different countries.
 Seeing them all come together for this moment was priceless.

 I don’t know what the future holds, but I know that no matter how hard it gets, as long as I continue to believe and show up, God will provide all the tools that I need to get to my destination.